FoRTExperiment/fortedata/README.md

 ### `fortedata` 1.0.2 Updates and Future Data Availability

 **Updates**
+* `fd_cwd` function added that includes coarse woody debris data from a 2019 survey of FoRTE plots.

-* `fd_ceptometer` now includes 2020 PAR data with an additional correction for some data based on calibration with the UMBS AmeriFlux sensor (see function documentation)
+* `fd_ceptometer` now includes 2020 PAR data with an additional correction for some data based on calibration with the UMBS AmeriFlux sensor (see function documentation and additionally an in preperation manuscript, a preprint of which to be added upon submission)

 * `fd_dendro` has been added to the package and includes dendrometer data from 2019 and 2020.